metosin/compojure-api/README.md

 - All routes are collected at compile-time
   - there is basically no runtime penalty for describing your apis
   - all runtime code between route-macros are ignored when macro-peeling route-trees.
 See [tests](https://github.com/metosin/compojure-api/blob/master/test/compojure/api/swagger_test.clj)
-  - `swaggered` peels the macros until it reaches `compojure.core` Vars.
+  - `api-root` peels the macros until it reaches `compojure.core` Vars.
 You can write your own DSL-macros on top of those

 ## Roadmap

-- Swagger 2.0
 - don't pollute api namespaces with `+routes+` var, use lexically/dynamically scoped route tree instead
-- collect routes from root, not from `swaggered`
 - type-safe `:params` destructuring
 - `url-for` for endpoints (bidi, bidi, bidi)